samizdatco/skia-canvas/README.md

   - can generate output in both raster (JPEG & PNG) and vector (PDF & SVG) image formats
   - can create multiple ‘pages’ on a given canvas and then output them as a single, multi-page PDF or an image-sequence saved to multiple files
   - fully supports the new [CSS filter effects](https://drafts.fxtf.org/filter-effects/#FilterProperty) image processing operators
-  - offers rich typographic control including
+  - offers rich typographic control including:

     - multi-line, word-wrapped text
     - line-by-line text metrics
     - small-caps, ligatures, and other opentype features accessible using standard [font-variant][font-variant] syntax